mondaycom/ns1-prometheus-exporter/README.md

 A simple, unofficial gateway application for exposing NS1 queries/min metrics using the OpenMetrics format

 ## How it works
-`ns1-prometheus-exporter` is a HTTP proxy application that listens on the `/metrics` HTTP endpoint, performs calls to the NS1 API and returns the results in the Prometheus-compatible OpenMetrics format.
+This project is a HTTP proxy application that listens on the `/metrics` HTTP endpoint, performs calls to the NS1 API and returns the results in a format that's ready to be scraped by Prometheus.

 Results that are fetched from the API are cached for 1 minute to prevent excessive external calls.
 Results can be retrieved and displayed either on a record-level, i.e.
 ```